leonstel/leonstel.github.io/recursive_tree_part2.md

 ##### Case1
 If a category has been selected that means that every child of that category must be selected too.
-For example if something belongs to education is belongs to all educational matters as well.
+For example if something belongs to education it belongs to all educational matters as well.

 ##### Case2
 If a category has been deselected that means that it is no longer a fully matched subset to its parent, all its